shafinmurani/calh/README.md

 # CALH
+NOTE : THIS IS HOW I SETUP MANJARO LINUX FOR HACKING/CYBER SECURITY YOU MIGHT HAVE A DIFFERENT SET OF TOOLS YOU USE.
 Convert Arch Linux to a hacking distro

 This script is solely for any acrh linux user(or any distro based on arch linux)